IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Parameter  |  Description
 ------------- | -------------
 Tenant | Tenant name.
-One tenant can have multiple enviornments.
-In Kubernetes, tenant can be separated with NameSpace.
+One tenant can have multiple environments.
+In Kubernetes, tenants can be separated with NameSpace.
 EnvName  |Target environment name.
 EnvType |Target environment type.
 NameSpace | Target NameSpace that the environment is to deploy.